AIS-SNU/Optimus-CC/README.md

 Our codes are based on Megatron-LM (https://github.com/NVIDIA/Megatron-LM, v2.5) and PowerSGD (https://github.com/epfml/powersgd).

+**UPDATE**: We are working on adopting Opt-CC on new Megatron-LM v3.0 with new PowerSGD code, which is faster :)

 ## Artifact Evaluation
 This repository is for AE (Artifact Evaluation) process of ASPLOS'23.